Hagtronics/DSPLib_CSharp_DotNet4/README.md

 # Features:
   1) 100% .NET 4 managed code (no PInvoke!)
-  2) Uses the offical .NET 4 Complex Data type.
+  2) Uses the native .NET 4 Complex Data type.
-  3) Complete C# Source Code, no third party DLL's needed.
+  3) Complete C# Source Code in one file, no third party DLL's, or other dependencies.
+  4) Fully XML commented code.
-  4) Many worked examples.
+  5) Many worked examples.

 # Usage:
 * See the full PDF Users guide at,